Anna Nicole Smith: Death

+On February 8, 2007, Smith was found unresponsive in her room at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
+Smith's bodyguard and his wife who was a registered nurse, performed cardiopulmonary resuscitation (CPR).
+Smith was taken to Hollywood's Memorial Regional Hospital, where she was pronounced dead, at the age of 39.

 An investigation was led by Broward County Medical Examiner and forensic pathologist Joshua Perper in conjunction with Seminole police and several independent forensic pathologists and toxicologists.
-Perper announced that Smith died of "combined drug intoxication" with the sleeping medication chloral hydrate as the "major component."
+Perper announced that Smith died of "combined drug intoxication" with the sleeping medication chloral hydrate as the "major component".
 No illegal drugs were found in her system.
-The official report states that her death was not considered to be due to homicide, suicide or natural causes.
-Additionally, an official copy of the autopsy report was publicly released on March 26, 2007, and can be found online.
+According to the official report, her death was not due to homicide, suicide or natural causes.

-Smith's death was ultimately ruled an accidental drug overdose of the sedative chloral hydrate that became increasingly toxic when combined with other prescription drugs in her system, specifically four benzodiazepines: Klonopin (clonazepam), Ativan (lorazepam), Serax (oxazepam) and Valium (diazepam).
-Furthermore, she had taken Benadryl (diphenhydramine) and Topamax (topiramate), both of which block sodium channels, likely intensifying the sedative effects of the chloral hydrate and benzodiazepines.
-Despite rumors of methadone use due to its involvement in the death of Smith's son, Perper only found methadone in her bile, indicating it was probably ingested 2–3 days prior to her death, and therefore was not a contributing factor.
+Smith's death was ultimately ruled an accidental drug overdose of the sedative chloral hydrate that became increasingly toxic when combined with other prescription drugs in her system, specifically four benzodiazepines.
+Furthermore, she had taken diphenhydramine and topiramate.
+Despite rumors of methadone use involved in the death of Smith's son, Perper only found methadone in her bile, indicating it was probably ingested 2–3 days prior to her death, and therefore was not a contributing factor.
 The autopsy report indicates that abscesses on her buttocks, presumably from prior injections of vitamin B12 in the form of cyanocobalamin, as well as human growth hormone, and viral enteritis were contributory causes of death.
 Tests for influenza A and B were negative.